+- Community Service: Smith students are placed in semester-based, yearlong or short-term co-curricular projects that build capacity in partnering with local nonprofits.
 Partners include the Center for New Americans, Friends of Hampshire County Homeless, Manna Soup Kitchen, Northampton Survival Center and United Way of Hampshire County.

 The college grants employees a paid workday each year to engage in community service, allowing them to use a regular workday to volunteer in a community activity or event in Northampton or the city or town in which they live.
 Many Smith employees are already actively engaged in ongoing community service work, serving on boards and volunteering for local nonprofits.